voiceolation/voiceolation/README.txt

+Sample results from both dataset and real-life can be found on the samples.

 The source code does not contain the dataset because of usage right.
 We get the license for use, but they have sample dataset MUSDB18.
 In the source code,
 We first run process_MUSDB for train dataset, after that run for test dataset.
 Then train the model.

 voiceolation.zip is for the end-user.
 To use that,